+You must submit the application before the deadline.
 Please note that no paper application will be accepted.

 Launched in 1960, this is the longest running traineeship programme of its kind.
 The traineeships at the European Commission will provide you with practical knowledge of the working of Commission departments and enable you to acquire personal experience through the contacts you will make in the course of your everyday work.
 You will also be able to further and put into practice the knowledge you have acquired during your studies.
 Usually, trainees are awarded a training grant, while disabled trainees may receive a supplementary grant.